 Consider a Copyright Permissions Policy or Guidelines

-Whether you are clearing copyright in traditional or digital content, a checklist or written permissions policy (as a stand-alone document or as part of a copyright policy or intellectual property policy) may help ensure that your organization has a thorough and consistent approach to clearing digital permissions.
+Whether you are clearing copyright in traditional or digital content, a checklist or written permissions policy (as a stand-alone document or as part of a copyright policy or intellectual property policy) or best practices document may help ensure that your organization has a thorough and consistent approach to clearing digital permissions.

 Life is complicated.
 Copyright Law shouldn’t be.
 Copyrightlaws.com’s Copyright Leadership Certificate can help uncomplicate your life.
 Learn how to lower your copyright risks and avoid expensive and time consuming legal hassles.
 All online.
 All plain English.
 All for librarians and other non-lawyers.